 Thank you Ring Pop for sponsoring this post.
 I have a sweet graduation craft to share with you today!
 Read below for how to make a Ring Pop Class Ring, plus a bonus graduation DIY centerpiece to celebrate the end of the school year with your children.

 One of the positives of this past year was the extra family time we have had.
-Crafting and doing DIY projects together is something my daughter and I really enjoy.
+Crafting and doing DIY projects together is something my tween and I really enjoy, so this graduation craft was a big hit.

 Graduation Craft Ideas